WesternGamer/ChaosModRDR/.github/ISSUE_TEMPLATE/effect-suggestion.md

 ---
-Name: Effect Suggestion
+name: Effect Suggestion
-About: Suggest a gameplay effect for this mod
+about: Suggest effects that should be added.
-Title: "[Effect Request] Effect Name"
+title: ''
-Labels: Effect suggestion
+labels: ''
-Assignees: ''
+assignees: ''

 ---